AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 AlphaGenes genotypes file
 --------------------------

-AlphaGenes genotypes files contain the input genotypes for each individual.
+AlphaGenes genotypes files contain genotypes for each individual.
 The first value in each line is the individual's identifier.
 The remaining values are the genotypes of the individual at each locus, either 0, 1, or 2 (or 9 if missing).
+Fields are whitespace delimited.
 The following example shows four individuals genotyped on four markers.

 Example: ::